Can Foreigners Buy Property in Ecuador? 5 Checks

 One More Thing: The Border Zone Restriction

-Foreigners cannot purchase property within 50 kilometers of Ecuador's international borders without special authorization from the relevant government ministry.
-This restriction exists for national security reasons.
-Most popular expat destinations - Cuenca, Quito, the coast south of Manta - fall outside this zone, but properties near the Colombian or Peruvian borders require additional verification.
+Properties within 50 kilometers of Ecuador's international borders require special verification before a foreign buyer makes an offer.
+A border-zone restriction has historically applied for national security reasons, but current enforcement should be confirmed with the relevant government authority for the specific property.
+Most popular expat destinations - Cuenca, Quito, the coast south of Manta - fall outside this zone, but properties near the Colombian or Peruvian borders need additional review.

 Why This Matters